ButterFaces/quarkus-demo/README.md

 # Using Quarkus and ButterFaces

 **Project is ON_HOLD - Reasons:**
-* https://github.com/apache/myfaces/tree/master/extensions/quarkus/showcase only supports native images when using GraalVM 19.*.*
+* https://github.com/apache/myfaces/tree/master/extensions/quarkus/showcase only supports native images when using GraalVM 19.3.x
 * Quarkus only supports 20.2 (Please upgrade GraalVM to this version)
 * ButterFaces integration is not supported (out-of-the-box) by myfaces quarkus extension

+It works fine when using fast-jar or jvm mode.

 ## Prerequisites